Hans Erik Ødegaard

-Hans Erik Ødegaard (born 20 January 1974) is a Norwegian former footballer who played as a central midfielder, and was assistant manager at Mjøndalen IF from 2009 to 2015.
-He is currently a head coach at Sandefjord.
+Hans Erik Ødegaard (born 20 January 1974) is a Norwegian football coach and former player who is the head coach of Lillestrøm.
+Having played for both Strømsgodset and Sandefjord in his career, he later worked as an assistant for Mjøndalen, before becoming the head coach of Sandefjord together with Andreas Tegström.

-Playing career
+Career

 In his senior career, he played for Strømsgodset from 1993 to 2003 (making 241 league and cup appearances, scoring 52 goals), and Sandefjord from 2004 to 2006 (making 75 league and cup appearances, scoring 22 goals).
 He played for both clubs in the Tippeligaen and in the Norwegian First Division.